 How can OS data help with safe routing for HGVs?

-Last year, Transport Minister Robert Goodwill MP announced a £3 million Department for Transport (DfT) and OS project to help create a digital road map giving the most detailed information yet to councils and emergency services.
+An OS project has helped create a digital road map giving the most detailed information yet to councils and emergency services.
 The new product would have the potential to transform how all levels of government maintain and improve roads by detailing information such as traffic calming measures and height and weight restrictions.
 Alongside this planned product, plans were announced for an entry-level open data version of the road map to be made available.
 So what’s the latest on these products, and which product is best for those wanting safe routing for HGVs?

 OS Open Roads